Tuition fees in the United Kingdom: Scotland

 Tuition fees are handled by the Student Awards Agency Scotland (SAAS), which does not charge fees from what it defines as "Young Students", or "Dependent Students".
 Young Students are defined as those under 25, without dependent children, marriage, civil partnership or cohabiting partner, who have not been outside of full-time education for more than three years.
 Fees exist for those outside the young student definition.
 The tuition fees are usually £1,820 for undergraduate courses for Scottish & Irish students, and £9,250 for students from the rest of the UK.
-Due to Brexit, from Autumn 2021 EU students will have to pay international tuition fees in Scotland ranging from £10,000 - £26,000 per year depending on the university and degree type unless they have been granted a settled or pre-settled status under the EU Settlement Scheme.
+Due to Brexit, from Autumn 2021 EU students will have to pay international tuition fees in Scotland ranging from £10,000 to £26,000 per year depending on the university and degree type unless they have been granted a settled or pre-settled status under the EU Settlement Scheme.
 At the postgraduate level, Scots and RUK usually pay the same amount, commonly between £5,000 and £15,000 per year, while tuition fees for international students can run as high as £30,000 per year.

 Fee discrimination against students from the rest of the UK has been challenged in the past but deemed legal.
-The Scottish government confirmed in April 2019 that, with regards to tuition fees, EU students would be treated the same as Scottish students for their whole course if they begin studies up until 2020, regardless of how Brexit would be enacted.
+The Scottish government confirmed in April 2019 that, with regards to tuition fees, EU students would be treated the same as Scottish students for their whole course if they begin studies up until 2020.

 The system has been in place since 2007 when graduate endowments were abolished.
 Labour's education spokesperson Rhona Brankin criticised the Scottish system for failing to address student poverty.
 Scotland has fewer disadvantaged students than England, Wales or Northern Ireland and disadvantaged students receive around £560 a year less in financial support than their counterparts in England do.

 Wales

-In Wales tuition fees are capped at £9,000 for all UK and EU students.
-This is lower than in Scotland (for UK students from outside Scotland) and England.
-Welsh students may apply for a non-means tested tuition fee loan to cover 100 percent of tuition fee costs wherever they choose to study in the UK.
+In Wales tuition fees are capped at £9,250 for all UK students as of September 2024, having increased by £250 from the previous £9,000.
+Welsh students may apply for a non-means tested tuition fee loan to cover 100 per cent of tuition fee costs wherever they choose to study in the UK.

 Welsh students used to be able to apply for fee grants of up to £5,190, in addition to a £3,810 loan to cover tuition fee costs.
 However, the Welsh Government changed this system after the Diamond Review was published.
-Today students may only access a tuition fee loan rather than a grant.
-The changes became effective for students starting University in September 2018.
-The Welsh Government argued this would allow for higher maintenance loans and grants and these costs are the biggest barrier for poorer students to attend University.
+Today students have access to a means tested loan system where students from the poorest households can be eligible for a grant of up to £10,124 if studying in London or up to £8,100 if studying in the rest of the UK.
+The changes became effective for students starting university in September 2018.
+The Welsh Government argued this would allow for higher maintenance loans and grants and these costs are the biggest barrier for poorer students to attend university.